n-bernat/japanese_resources/README.md

 Japanese resources organized in a developer-friendly way.

+> Warning: This project is still in progress and some data may be incomplete.

 ## Repository structure

-- `/bin` - Binaries that generate output in `/output`
+- `/bin` - Binaries that generate output in `/output`.
-- `/data` - Resources that are a part of input data, but are not available as a repository that can be added as a submodule
+- `/data` - Resources that are a part of input data, but are not available as a repository that can be added as a submodule.
-- `/output` - Generated output files with resources
+- `/output` - Generated output files with resources.
-- `/src` - Source code for binary files
+- `/src` - Source code for binary files.
-- `/submodules` - Git datasets that are used to generate files in `/output`
+- `/submodules` - Git datasets that are used to generate files in `/output`.

 ## Data structure